 - 74% expect to be compliant by the end of 2018 and 93% by the end of 2019

-- In the first month, the UK's Information Commissioner's Office (ICO) received 1,300 complaints and 60 self-reported incidents of breaches of customers’ personal data
+- In the first month, the ICO received 1,300 complaints and 60 self-reported incidents of breaches of customers’ personal data

-- 70% of organizations are not yet responding to requests for personal data within the one-month time limit
+- 70% of organisations are not yet responding to requests for personal data within the one-month time limit

 - 57% of citizens now have a better understanding of how companies use their data